 In small to moderate doses, caffeine is not generally considered dangerous, at least to otherwise healthy individuals.
 However, there are certain health conditions and other circumstances that make using caffeine inadvisable.
 For example, pregnant people should limit caffeine intake as it can be absorbed by the fetus.

-If there are specific ways in which caffeine affects people on Suboxone, they aren’t well documented, which is part of why it isn’t recommended for a person to drink caffeine when on the medication.
-Caffeine isn’t an essential substance, even if many people find it helpful to go about their day-to-day life.
+Caffeine isn’t an essential substance, even if many people find it helpful to go about their day-to-day lives.
 If you regularly consume caffeine and take Suboxone, talk to your doctor about what level of consumption is safe for you.

 Alternatives to Caffeine While on Suboxone